nimbleltd/docs/src/basics.md

 * **the /public/libraries folder**: This is where third party libraries, such as bootstrap.css and backbone.js go.

-* **the /public/setup.js file**: For some backlift template, a setup javascript file is used to create the App namespace.
+* **the /public/setup.js file**: For some backlift templates, a setup javascript file is used to create the App namespace.

 * **the config.yml file**: This is the configuration file that determines how your project is packaged, and can be used to define server side validation rules.